peteroupc/html3dutil/doc/H3DU.BufferHelper.md

 <a name='H3DU.BufferHelper'></a>
 ### H3DU.BufferHelper()

-A helper class for accessing and setting data in buffer attributes.
+A helper class for accessing and setting data in vertex attributes.

+A vertex attribute holds a <i>buffer</i> of arbitrary size.

+A vertex attribute object includes the following:<ul>
+<li>A semantic, such as <a href="H3DU.Semantic.md#H3DU.Semantic.POSITION">H3DU.Semantic.POSITION</a>, which describes
+the kind of data each value holds.
+<li>A semantic index, which distinguishes attributes with the same semantic
+in the same mesh buffer object.
+<li>A <i>buffer</i> of arbitrary size.
+This buffer
-A vertex attribute is made up of <i>values</i>, one for each vertex, each of which is made up of one or more <i>elements</i>, which are numbers such as X coordinates or red components.
+is made up of <i>values</i>, one for each vertex, and each value is made up of one or more <i>elements</i>, which are numbers such as X coordinates or red components, depending on the attribute's semantic.
 Each value has the same number of elements.
+<li>An offset, which identifies the index, starting from 0, of the first value
+of the attribute within the given buffer.
+<li>A count of the number of elements each value has.
+For example, 3-dimensional
+positions will have 3 elements, one for each coordinate.
+<li>A stride, which gives the number of elements from the start of one
+value to the start of the next.
+A "packed" buffer will have a stride equal to the number of elements per value.</ul>

 ### Methods

-* [copy](#H3DU.BufferHelper_copy)<br>TODO: Not documented yet.
+* [copy](#H3DU.BufferHelper_copy)<br>Copies the values of a vertex attribute into a new vertex attribute object.
 * [count](#H3DU.BufferHelper_count)<br>Gets the number of values defined for a vertex attribute.
 * [countPerValue](#H3DU.BufferHelper_countPerValue)<br>Gets the number of elements (numbers) that each value of a vertex attribute uses.
 * [get](#H3DU.BufferHelper_get)<br>Gets the first element of the attribute value with the given vertex index.
+* [getBuffer](#H3DU.BufferHelper_getBuffer)<br>TODO: Not documented yet.
 * [getElement](#H3DU.BufferHelper_getElement)<br>TODO: Not documented yet.
 * [getVec](#H3DU.BufferHelper_getVec)<br>Gets the elements of a vertex attribute value.
 * [makeBlank](#H3DU.BufferHelper_makeBlank)<br>Creates an object describing information about a vertex attribute.